 Whew!
-Six months and many hours of planning, fabric loving, and sewing and we have a finished Pixie Medallion Quilt Along!
+Many hours of planning, fabric loving, and sewing and we have a finished Pixie Medallion Quilt Along!
 How did you do?
 I know there are so many things to make and I just finished my last borders in the nick of time, so it's understandable if you aren't. quite. there. yet.
 But I can't wait to see your progress. (-:

 It's hard to believe how far we have come on our Pixie Medallion quilt along.
 This month we sewed the first two flying geese borders.
 It is A LOT of flying geese, whew!
 We divided this border into two months because it really is a lot of sewing...and it's a good thing because I barely squeaked by getting my pink and orange ones done in February.